gill14/AccuPatt/README.md

 # AccuPatt
-GUI tool for reading and analyzing fluorescent deposition on string for agricultural aircraft pattern testing
+GUI tool for agricultural aircraft spray pattern testing.
+Combines Fluorescent tracer on string analysis with spray card image analysis.

-Uses Python 3 with PyQt as a GUI framework.

-Uses pipenv for virtual environment sync and package/dependency management.

-Launch mainWindow.py to start the application.
+Pure python (3.10+) project utilizing Qt (PyQt 6) as the GUI layer.

+Uses poetry for dependency management.
+Create a Python 3.10 shell with Poetry, then run the application using 'poetry run python -m accupatt'